vyomasystems-lab/challenges-ManojRe/level1_design1/README.md

 ## Is the verification complete ?

-Yes, to confirm it I tested it for all possible testcases and all testcases were passed.
+Yes, to confirm it I tested it for some possible testcases and all testcases were passed.